cyplo/talks/crypto_basics/notes.md

 * blocks ciphers
-generally accept a block and a key, more specifically there needs to be a round key derivation some function and its inverse
+generally accept a block and a key some function and its inverse
-naive: take a plaintext, divide into blocks, cipher, concat [penguin]
+naive: take a plaintext, divide into blocks, cipher, concat
 # quiz: what is the problem with that approach ?
 * (show penguin)
+* in fact it's easy to spot patterns, that's what the brain is for
+* TV static: cosmic radiation

 more modern: take a randomization of the plaintext, embed initialization vector in the first block, then embed a derivate in the second block etc